 a.
 Substantive Credit Enhancement: The intent of the criteria requiring the holder to be in a different economic position is to distinguish qualifying bonds from instruments with equity‐like characteristics or where the substance of the transaction is more closely aligned with that of the underlying collateral.
 To qualify as an ABS under this standard, there is a requirement that there are substantive credit enhancements within the structure that absorb losses before the debt instrument being evaluated would be expected to absorb losses.
 This is inherent in the context of an issuer credit obligation in scope of SSAP No. 26R as the owners of the equity in the operating entity are the first to absorb any variability in performance of the operating entity.
 The same concept applies to asset‐backed securities.
 If substantive credit enhancement did not exist, the substance of the debt instrument being evaluated would be more closely aligned with that of the underlying collateral than that of a bond.
 Credit enhancement that is merely nominal or lacks economic substance does not put a holder in a different economic position.
 The substantive credit enhancement required to be in a different economic position is specific to each transaction; determined at origination; and refers to the level of credit enhancement a market participant (i.e., knowledgeable investor transacting at arm’s length) would conclude is substantive.

 b.
-The first loss position may be issued as part of a securitization in the form of a debt or equity interest, or it may be retained by the sponsor and not issued as part of the securitization.
-If the first loss position (or a more senior position(s), if the first loss position(s) lacks contractual payments along with a substantive credit enhancement) is issued as part of the securitization, and does not have contractual principal and interest payments along with substantive credit enhancement and is held by a reporting entity, the investment(s) does not qualify for reporting as a bond and shall be reported on Schedule BA: Other Long-Term Invested Assets at the lower of amortized cost or fair value consistent with the treatment for residuals.
-(These items are further addressed in SSAP No. 21R—Other Admitted Assets.)
+The first loss position may be issued as part of an ABS structure in the form of a debt or equity interest, or it may be retained by the sponsor and not issued as part of the structure.
+If the first loss position (or a more senior position(s), if the first loss position(s) lacks substantive credit enhancement) is issued as part of the structure, and does not have substantive credit enhancement and is held by a reporting entity, the investment(s) does not qualify for reporting as a bond as it is a residual interest.
+All residual interests shall follow the accounting and reporting guidance in SSAP No. 21R—Other Admitted Assets.

 SSAP No. 30R—Unaffiliated Common Stock